 Photos courtesy BabyIceCrystal.

 When a pony's original hair is just too far gone, replacing their manes and tails can make a huge difference.
-AeraCura and The My Little Pony Hair Matching Guide also have provided really nice hair color guides.
+AeraCura and The My Little Pony Hair Color Matching Guide also have provided really nice hair color guides.
 For G2's see The Lavender Lagoon Rehairing and the Colour Matching guide.

 Barbie Designable Hair Printable Hair Extensions could potentially be used for re-hairing ponies with horizontal stripes in their hair (these guys).
 Who knows how long this will be available for sale.
 Here's a review about it, and here's a discussion about it.